Chick tract: Anti-Catholicism

-In 2014, the Chick tract Unforgiven was distributed by Bible Baptist Church in Garden City, Roanoke, Virginia, drawing outrage from the area's Muslim community.
-Hussain Al-Shiblawi, a local man interviewed by WDBJ-TV, explained that while the pamphlets he received from the church every Sunday were usually inspirational, this tract upset him: "It basically indicated that the people are violent, the religion itself is violent, and the facts in here are not true."
-Bible Baptist Church said that they did not write the tract and simply distributed it.

 Anti-homosexuality

 Chick tracts are unequivocal and explicit in their opposition to homosexuality, and repeatedly employ two anti-homosexual themes: the belief that God hates homosexuality and considers it to be sinful, and the idea that the true nature of homosexuality is revealed in the Christian interpretation of the story of Sodom and Gomorrah in the Book of Genesis.
+These themes run through tracts such as The Gay Blade, Wounded Children, Uninvited, Doom Town, Sin City, and Birds and the Bees.

-Chick's first tract on the subject, The Gay Blade, was originally published in 1972.
-This tract asserted the existence of the gay agenda and urged homosexuals to repent.
-The Gay Blade was revised in 1984, and is now out-of-print except by special order.
-According to Cynthia Burack, this tract borrowed several of its frames from a 1971 Life photo essay on the gay liberation movement, but with the images altered to make the gay men look more dissolute or stereotypically feminized.
+According to Cynthia Burack, the tract The Gay Blade borrowed several of its frames from a 1971 Life photo essay on the gay liberation movement, but with the images altered to make the gay men look more dissolute or stereotypically feminized.

-Later tracts on homosexuality depict gay rights activists as aggressive and prone to violence.
-In Doom Town, Chick claims that HIV-positive gay men plan to donate blood illegally to protest a lack of federal funding for HIV/AIDS research.
-In Sin City, gay rights activists attack a pastor protesting a gay pride parade, beating him so badly that he is subsequently hospitalized.
-Other tracts, such as Home Alone, have promoted the gay recruitment conspiracy theory and alleged that gay and lesbian individuals are more promiscuous than heterosexual ones.
+In several tracts, Chick's portrayal of homosexuality is wrapped into his dispensational premillennialism and his anti-Catholicism.
+This theme is presented in tracts such as The Last Generation, The Only Hope, The Last Missionary, The Beast, The Great Escape, Here He Comes, and Who's Missing? where sexual sin and Catholicism are part of the end-times vision of premillennialism.